RahulSDeshpande/tyriar.github.io/_posts/2014-03-16-css-preprocessors-are-here-to-stay.md

 ## Getting started

-CSS preprocessors are here to stay, if you work in web development and haven't touched them yet I highly recommend you get inot them.
+CSS preprocessors are here to stay, if you work in web development and haven't touched them yet I highly recommend you get into them.
 The official websites for provide some great documentation and introductory tutorials.

 - [LESS][7]
 - [Sass][8]